Undergraduate Degrees at the Mitchell College of Business

 International Business

 This major focuses on business operations in a global context, emphasizing international markets, trade and cross-cultural management.
-Graduates are prepared for careers in multinational corporations and government agencies.
+Graduates are prepared for careers in multinational corporations, government agencies, and foreign countries.

 Management